chef-partners/azuredevops-chef/overview.md

 * Chef Server URL - URL to the chef server including the organization
 * User ID - Named user on the Chef server that has admin permissions
 * User Key - Private key for the specified user
+* SSL Verify - Verify the Chef certificate.
+Set to `false` is using self signed certificates

 ## Upload cookbook to Chef Server